Asresh/Asresh/README.md

 ---

 ## 🌟 Fun Facts
-- 🎨 **Creative Pursuits**: I love photography and video editing—creativity is my happy place!
+- 🎨 **Creative Pursuits**: I love traveling, badminton, anime, chess and adventures—creativity is my happy place!
 - 🌍 **Globetrotter**: Exploring scenic destinations like Yosemite and Boulder, always in search of the next adventure.
-- 📚 **Aspiring Virtual Assistant**: Dreaming of building a platform that supports busy professionals in managing their tasks effectively.

 ---